Author: James Gleick

 Audiobook length: 31 min

-Chapter 2The history of information Chapter 3What is information Chapter 4How to withstand the flood of information How to Think Straight About Psychology
+Chapter 2The history of information Chapter 3What is information Chapter 4How to withstand the flood of information Peter and the Shadow Thieves

 Listening to the summary audiobook of "The Information" by James Gleick is an excellent way to grasp the intricate concepts of how information shapes our world, from the origins of language and writing to the digital age.
 Gleick masterfully weaves together history, science, and philosophy, making complex topics accessible and engaging.
 A summary format allows listeners to absorb key ideas quickly, making it perfect for those seeking to understand the significance of information in our lives without getting lost in the details.
 This audiobook serves as an essential primer for anyone curious about the profound impact of information on society and technology.